MicrosoftDocs/entra-docs/docs/global-secure-access/reference-points-of-presence.md

 - `150.171.18.0/24`
 - `151.206.0.0/16`

-### IP addresses the Global Secure Access services sends traffic from
+### IP addresses where the Global Secure Access service sends traffic from
 Network traffic leaves the Global Secure Access service for Microsoft Entra Internet Access (including Microsoft 365) towards the internet and Software as a Service (SaaS) endpoints.
 The traffic carries a unique `Src IP` signature.
 Use the signature to set up location-based access controls for your applications and resources.

 The Global Secure Access service sends traffic on these IP addresses: